AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 * what you expected to happen instead

 with enough detail that others can reproduce the problem.

+Suspected security vulnerabilities should be reported by the same process.

+If confidentiality precludes a public question or issue for any reason, you may contact us privately at [info@openimageio.org](info@openimageio.org).

 Contributor License Agreement (CLA) and Intellectual Property